 March 17, 2019

-(AN) — The International Criminal Court lost two member nations but gained a new one in the past two years, while fending off snubs and threats from leaders with authoritarian agendas.
-Now, U.S. President Donald Trump’s administration has threatened to block the court from investigating Americans.
+The International Criminal Court lost two members but gained a new one in the past two years, while fending off threats from authoritarian leaders.

 An estimated 4,000 climate protesters took to the streets of the Swiss capital (AN/Clarisa Gaines)

 At least 1.5 million students walked out of their classrooms on a Friday to demand their governments take meaningful and swift action to fight climate change.

 Nupla Peak above Nepal's Lukla village airport, gateway for Everest trekkers (AN/John Heilprin)